whamcloud/Online-Help/docs/Install_Guide/ig_ch_04_pre_install.md

 * Do **not** install or configure Lustre, Corosync, or Pacemaker.
 Install Integrated Manager for Lustre software only as described in this guide.
 * Do **not** configure NTP on storage servers.
 * Do **not** install CMAN (Cluster Manager) or other packages that use the Red Hat fence agents.
 Integrated Manager for Lustre software will have package conflicts.
 Remove all such packages from all systems.
+* Do **not** enable FIPS mode on the servers.
+This mode is incompatible with the Manager, and the default Lustre distribution does have signed kernel modules.

 ## LNET Configuration